apainintheneck/gemview/README.md

 # Gemview

 An unofficial CLI interface for querying information from rubygems.org.
+It uses the [gems](https://rubygems.org/gems/gems) gem internally.

 ## Features
 - Search for gems by name